jucardwell/geog215/other_pages/assignment3.md

 ------------------------------------------------------------------------
 # Assignment 3
-In this assignment you will "make data spatial", perform data cleaning steps and execute an Exploratory Data Analysis (EDSA).
+In this assignment you will "make data spatial", perform data cleaning steps and execute an Exploratory Data Analysis (EDA).
 The data is from NCOneMap <https://www.nconemap.gov/datasets/ce5bbbe0c8194778859df0d3e02be3e7_0/explore>.
 Remember that each line of code needs a descriptive comment.